josim74/devops/ansible/README.md

 # Ansible
-This directory will contain all ansible practices
+This directory will contain all ansible learnings and practices.
+For project based work (check out the ci_cd directory).